 While the card is boldly emblazoned with the iconic Apple logo, you’re probably not surprised to hear that Apple hasn’t become a completely independent financial institution.
 Their card is backed by Goldman Sachs.

 While there’s nothing wrong in principle with this move, anyone who is considering applying for their card should know who they are doing business with.
 There have been stories in the media raising privacy concerns and potential issues of discrimination by algorithms when it comes to determining interest rates.

 If you aren’t happy with how Goldman Sachs does business, then you won’t be happy to own an Apple credit card.

 Who Is The Apple Credit Card Good For?

 Let’s get the main issue out of the way first.
 If you aren’t already an iPhone user or someone who’s going to be sticking with the iPhone and the Apple ecosystem over the long term, the Apple card simply isn’t worth it.
-Sure, it has no annual fee, but in reality the cheapest iPhone costs $400.
+Sure, it has no annual fee, but in reality, the cheapest iPhone costs $400.
 So make of that what you will.

-Since you’d have to first invest in an iPhone, which isn’t cheap, the rewards don’t really justify it.
+Since you’d have to first invest in an iPhone, which isn’t cheap, the rewards don’t justify it.
 If you’re looking for a way to get your Apple fix for the best prices, the card becomes much more attractive.
-The interest-free payment plans on Apple gadgets is an amazing offer.
+The interest-free payment plans on Apple gadgets are an amazing offer.
 You also get a further 3% cashback on repayments towards the device.